CG80499/KAN-GPT-2/README.md

-# Training small GPT-2 using KANs instead of MLPs
+# Training small GPT-2 models using KANs instead of MLPs in JAX